ray1919/bamdst/README.md

 **region.tsv.gz**

-For each region in probe file (in.bed), average depth, median
+For each region in probe file (in.bed), average depth, median depth, minimal

 depth and coverage of these regions will be listed in the file.